 And I wanted to slap them in their daggome faces.
 Because you know what?
 We’re there for fun.
 To have a good time.
 To freaking run a race with Star Wars characters and have a great time doing it.

 And these two nerf herders were mocking people for being happy and excited about it?

 They can choke on bantha poodoo.

-Because here’s the thing: I wanted to wear my new Star Wars running shirts.
+Because here’s the thing: I wanted to wear my new Star Wars running shirts to the Star Wars races.
 So did all those other people.
 This was my first runDisney event, so I didn’t have anything but blank running shirts, and I ran the 5k in my only SW running shirt the day before: a kinda uncomfortable Stormtrooper Crew shirt.